ProjectMoon/open-webui-filters/README.md

 others, in accordance with the terms of the AGPL.
 Make sure you are aware how this might affect your OpenWebUI deployment, if you are deploying OpenWebUI in a public environment!

+Some filters may have code in them subject to other licenses.
+In those cases, the licenses and what parts of the code they apply to are detailed in that specific file.

 [agpl]: https://www.gnu.org/licenses/agpl-3.0.en.html
 [checkpoint-filter]: #checkpoint-summarization-filter